 Another example of the difficulties escalating salaries posed Maxvill was his contract negotiations with Cardinals third baseman Terry Pendleton, who had been awarded a Gold Glove in 1989 and batted .264.
 The issue went to arbitration, and Pendleton was awarded $1.85 million, the second highest amount given to a player in arbitration to that point.
 As much as he would have liked to keep Pendleton a Cardinal, Maxvill could not afford to sign him to a long-term deal at that price, and Pendleton went to the Braves as a free agent after the 1990 season.

 By June 1990 the Cardinals were last in the National League in batting with a .235 average.
 Maxvill insisted that he would not make changes just to “shake things up.”
 He was in a bind because 11 of the players were going to be free agents at the end of the season.
 The management did give Maxvill an endorsement by extending his contract another year, even though the team lost 39 of its first 66 games.

 On July 6, 1990, Herzog resigned as manager.
-The team was close to last place and playing poorly.
+The team was in last place and playing poorly.
 Herzog could not motivate them and no trade was imminent.
 The number of free agents also bothered Herzog.
 Joe Torre eventually became the new manager, but the Cardinals finished in last place in the NL East, 25 games out.
 During the winter they lost several players to free agency.
 Maxvill had to work within the conservative budget of the brewery to try to put a winning team on the field.
 He had to find inexpensive young talent to replace the expensive free agents they had to let go.

-Arthur Daley, “Sports of the Times.”
-New York Times, March 28, 1969.
+Daley, Arthur, “Sports of the Times.”
+New York Times, March 28, 1969

 Chicago Daily News